 Statistics have always been part of sports.
 But the digital age has altered the playing field, as organizations seek out those with the skills to use statistics as a tool for success.

-Combine sports marketing skills with the analysis and management of data when you earn a degree in sports analytics at IUPUI.
+Combine sports marketing skills with the analysis and management of data when you earn a master’s in Applied Data Science with a specialization in Sports Analytics at IUPUI.

 Analytics is a crucial part of decision-making in amateur and professional athletics.
 Teams rely on those with the knowledge to interpret data and relate it to the world of athletics.